Mabel Freer: Resolution and legacy

 The Freer case was politically damaging for the Lyons government.
 It contributed to the failure of its March 1937 referendum proposals and surprise defeat to Labor at a May 1937 by-election, with A. W. Martin concluding in his biography of Attorney-General Robert Menzies that "the extent of the damage which the Freer case caused the government can scarcely be exaggerated".
 On 2 June 1937, federal cabinet reversed Paterson's decision to exclude Freer, allowing her to re-enter the country on 12 July.
 Her arrival in Sydney became a major event, with The Sydney Morning Herald reporting that she was "given a reception equal to that of an international celebrity".
-Paterson resigned from the ministry and as deputy leader of the Country Party after the 1937 federal election.
+Paterson resigned from the ministry and as deputy leader of the Country Party after the October 1937 federal election.

 Commentators have noted that the Freer case has attracted little academic interest, especially compared to the contemporaneous Kisch affair.
-This has been attributed to the fact that no legal precedent was set and that the case did not result in any legislative changes.
+This has been attributed to there being no legal precedent set and that the case did not result in any legislative changes.
 Robertson (2005) describes the Freer case as "an illustration of the tendency of Australian governments of various political stripes to manipulate immigration laws for ends unrelated to their original aims".
 Martens (2019) concluded that the incident stood as "an example of successful public mobilisation against government overreach that simultaneously challenged patriarchal assumptions about marriage and respectability, and reaffirmed the racist practices and principles underpinning the White Australia policy".

 Later life

 Freer's relationship with Dewar did not survive the controversy around her entry to Australia.
 In a letter to Prime Minister Joseph Lyons at the height of the controversy, Dewar wrote that both of them had contemplated suicide.
 The military continued to interfere in their relationship, transferring Dewar to Western Australia in the same week that Freer's entry was finally approved.
 Freer sought compensation from the government for her deportation, but a proposal from Robert Menzies for an ex gratia payment was rejected by cabinet in December 1937.
 She worked in a beauty salon after landing in Sydney and in 1938 married John Cusack, a fish merchant.
 She subsequently "faded from public interest".

-Freer died at the age of 92 in Kingswood, New South Wales on 5 July 2004.